President of Organización Negra Centroamericana (ONECA)

 Lariza Dugan-Cuadra, is the Executive Director of the Central American Resource Center CARECEN of Northern California, an organization that provides direct services and is involved in community development and advocacy to help create a flourishing and vibrant Latinx community in San Francisco, the Bay Area and beyond.
 Lariza has almost two decades of experience in designing and implementing community development initiatives that educate and improve the lives of children, families and immigrant communities in San Francisco and the Bay Area.
 She earned a B.A. in Humanities with an emphasis on Community Development and a minor in La Raza Studies, as well as certification in Early Childhood Education.
 She attended City College in San Francisco, San Francisco State University and New College of California.
 She is proudly Nicaraguan-Irish, raised in Managua and currently living in San Francisco’s Mission District.

-Yareliz Méndez-Zamora is the daughter of revolutions.
-Born and raised in Miami, Yareliz grew up listening to immigration stories from her family.
-These stories are her source of inspiration.
-Her family is from the Land of Lakes and Volcanoes - Nicaragua.
-She graduated from the University of Florida with a bachelor 's degree in literature and history and a speciality in Latin American Studies.
+Yareliz Méndez-Zamora is the Secretary on the Board of Directors and currently the TPS program coordinator at the Florida Immigrant Coalition, FLIC.
+Born and raised in Florida, she was inspired by stories of immigration from her family to become an activist for migrants.
+Her family is originally from the Land of Lakes and Volcanoes - Nicaragua.
+She graduated from the University of Florida with a bachelor's degree in literature and history and a specialty in Latin American Studies.
 Recently she graduated from the University of Miami with a master’s degree in education, with a focus on communities and social movements.
-She is involved with Latinas Rebels, was coordinator for the Latin @ Diaspora in the Americas Program, Senator for the Student Government at the University of Florida, interned at the public defender’s offices in Broward, was ambassador to La Casita, contributor to the Huffington Post and more.
-Currently, she is the TPS program coordinator at the Florida Immigrant Coalition, FLIC.
+She is involved with Latinas Rebels, was the coordinator for the Latin@ Diaspora in the Americas Program, Senator for the Student Government at the University of Florida, interned at the public defender’s offices in Broward, was an ambassador to La Casita, a contributor to the Huffington Post, and more.

 Advisor, CRECEN, Houston

-Elmer Romero was most recently an educator working in the field of Adult Education as a program manager at Houston Center for Literacy.
-Previously, he developed programming and oversaw local and federal contract and grant implementation for Baker Ripley/Neighborhood Centers, Inc. in Harris County.
-Before moving to Texas, he was the Director of Education for CASA of Maryland, Inc. He has a degree in journalism from the University of El Salvador and a diploma of advanced studies in popular education & community development from the university "Antonio Ruiz De Montoya", the Jesuit University in Perú.
-Mr. Romero is originally from El Salvador.
-He worked 15 years as the Director of Publications for Asociación Equipo Maíz, El Salvador, one of the most prestigious educational non-profits in Central America, using popular education methods for adult education, that are grounded in a vision for participatory democracy.
-Since 2000, he has lived and worked in the United States with community-based organizations to support immigrant and refugee populations in Maryland, Washington D.C. and Texas.
-His passion is leadership development, education, and community organizing.
+Elmer Romero represents CARECEN in Houston, Texas as the Director of Strategies and Partnerships.
+He has recently worked as an educator working as a program manager at the Houston Center for Literacy.
+Previously, he developed programming and oversaw local and federal contracts and grant implementation for Baker Ripley/Neighborhood Centers, Inc. in Harris County.
+Before moving to Texas, he was the Director of Education for CASA of Maryland, Inc. He has a degree in journalism from the University of El Salvador and a diploma of advanced studies in popular education and community development from the University "Antonio Ruiz De Montoya," the Jesuit University in Perú.
+Before moving to the U.S. in 2000, he worked in his home country of El Salvador for 15 years as the Director of Publications for Asociación Equipo Maíz, El Salvador, one of the most prestigious education non-profits in Central America.
+He used popular education methods for adult education, that are grounded in a vision for participatory democracy.

 Executive Director of CIELO, Los Angeles